-Docker swarm is a clustering tool developped by Docker and ready to use with its containers.
-It allows to start a service, which we define and use as a means to ensure Zenko CloudServer's continuous availability to the end user.
-Indeed, a swarm defines a manager and n workers among n+1 servers.
-We will do a basic setup in this tutorial, with just 3 servers, which already provides a strong service resiliency, whilst remaining easy to do as an individual.
-We will use NFS through docker to share data and metadata between the different servers.
+Docker Swarm is a clustering tool developed by Docker for use with its containers.
+It can be used to start services, which we define to ensure CloudServer's continuous availability to end users.
+A swarm defines a manager and n workers among n + 1 servers.

+This tutorial shows how to perform a basic setup with three servers, which provides strong service resiliency, while remaining easy to use and maintain.
+We will use NFS through Docker to share data and metadata between the different servers.

-You will see that the steps of this tutorial are defined as On Server, On Clients, On All Machines.
-This refers respectively to NFS Server, NFS Clients, or NFS Server and Clients.
-In our example, the IP of the Server will be 10.200.15.113, while the IPs of the Clients will be 10.200.15.96 and 10.200.15.97
+Sections are labeled On Server, On Clients, or On All Machines, referring respectively to NFS server, NFS clients, or NFS server and clients.
+In the present example, the server's IP address is 10.200.15.113 and the client IP addresses are 10.200.15.96 and 10.200.15.97